Forty-Bot/mpmetrics/README.md

 * Completely thread- and process-safe.
 * All operations are atomic.
 Metrics will never be partially updated.
-* Updating metrics is lock-free.
+* Updating metrics is lock-free on architectures with 64-bit atomics.
+On architectures with 32-bit atomics, we transparently fall back to locking implementations.
 * Exemplars are supported, but they are locking.
-* TODO: better performance?
+* Possibly better performance than `prometheus_metrics`, but probably not a big contributor to overall performance.

 Users of `prometheus_flask_exporter` can import `mpmetrics.flask` instead.